Skip to content

 43. Percentage of supply from third party processing facilities traceable to smallholders at jurisdictional level?

-In 2022, 85% of supply from third-party processing facilities was traceable to smallholder jurisdiction.
-Jurisdiction was defined as "minimum province level or equivalent (sub-national level)".
+In 2023, 88% of the supply to the company's third-party processing facilities was traceable to smallholder jurisdiction.
+Jurisdiction is defined as "minimum province level or equivalent (sub-national level)".

 • Certification standards/Sustainability initiatives Certification standards/Sustainability initiatives